manojkumarvohra/hive-hilo/README.md

     - for example: you can insert into final table from staging table and can use UDF there.
 - You can create multiple sequences by changing the sequence name argument while invoking the select.
 - You can configure low values and seed values per sequence basis.
+- 	- You can configure these permanently in UDF properties file.
+- 	- OR you can pass these as arguments while invoking function.
 - Seed value will only be used if sequence is being used for first time i.e. no zookeeper node exists for sequence path.
 - If seed value is not provided the sequence will start from 0 if fresh or on the basis of last HI value if already used.
 - If LO value is not provided the sequence will use default value of 200.